-- Note: "Cats" will mean cats and/or kittens unless otherwise specified. - Members must have cared for the cat, which must be owned by the member or the member's immediate family since June 1, 2024.

-- Each individual exhibitor may enter two animals in each class. - Cats may be registered, unregistered, crossbred, male or female. - Kittens must be at least 12 weeks of age and weaned.
-Cats must be over six months of age. - Cats should be brought to the Farm Bureau Building no later than 1:00 pm on Saturday and will be released immediately following the show. - Members must bring their cat to the show in some kind of cage which will allow people to see the cat prior to the show.
+- Note: "Cats" will mean cats and/or kittens unless otherwise specified. - Members must have cared for the cat, which must be owned by the member or the member's immediate family since June 1, 2025. - All cats and kittens must be accompanied by health certificates and/or statement of good health issued within 90 days of exhibition by a veterinarian.
+Members must show proof of rabies vaccination for cats, except those under 6 months of age.
+Health certificates/statements must be presented at check-in.
+Cats showing obvious signs of illness on the day of show will not be allowed to be shown. - Each individual exhibitor may enter two animals in each class. - Cats may be registered, unregistered, crossbred, male or female. - Kittens must be at least 12 weeks of age and weaned.
+Cats must be over six months of age. - Members must bring their cat to the show in some kind of cage which will allow people to see the cat prior to the show.
 Cats must be under the control/supervision of the 4-H member at all times.
 Cats must be shown on a collar/harness and leash. - Members should refer to the 4-H book for grooming guidelines.
 Cats must NOT have been professionally groomed for at least eight weeks before the 4-H Show.
 Cats will be scored on overall body condition as well as the condition of the coat, eyes, ears, teeth and toenails. - Special situations/problems not covered by these rules will be acted upon by the superintendent and U of I Extension staff.

 The Quality Assurance and Ethics training is required for all youth that enroll in cats, dogs, horses, poultry, and rabbits.
 4-H members must complete this training ONCE in their 4-H career.
-The online training can be accessed at 4h.zsuite.org (course instructions can be found at go.illinois.edu/TakeQAEC).
-Training must be completed by June 30th.
+The online training can be accessed on ZSuite.
+Training for the 2025 4-H Fair must be completed by June 30th.

-C1 - Cats 6 months to 5 years old C2 - Cats 6 years old and up C3 - Kittens Junior and Senior Showmanship
+C1 - Cats 6 months to 5 years old

+C2 - Cats 6 years old and up

+C3 - Kittens